eigenreza/agentic-financial-risk-assistant/deployment/kubernetes/README.md

 ## Production extensions

-- **PersistentVolumeClaim for FAISS index** — replace `emptyDir` in `deployment.yaml` with a PVC backed by Azure Files or Azure Disk so the index survives pod restarts without rebuilding
+- **PersistentVolumeClaim for FAISS index**, replace `emptyDir` in `deployment.yaml` with a PVC backed by Azure Files or Azure Disk so the index survives pod restarts without rebuilding
-- **NetworkPolicy** — restrict pod-to-pod traffic to only what is needed
+- **NetworkPolicy**, restrict pod-to-pod traffic to only what is needed
-- **PodDisruptionBudget** — ensure at least 1 pod stays available during node maintenance
+- **PodDisruptionBudget**, ensure at least 1 pod stays available during node maintenance
-- **Resource quotas** — apply namespace-level quotas to prevent resource starvation
+- **Resource quotas**, apply namespace-level quotas to prevent resource starvation
-- **Multi-region deployment** — use Azure Traffic Manager or Azure Front Door to distribute across regions
+- **Multi-region deployment**, use Azure Traffic Manager or Azure Front Door to distribute across regions